 Three snail types namely Archachatina marginata saturalis, Archachatina marginata ovum and Achatina fulica were purchased from Watt market in Calabar municipality.
+The snails were handled in accordance with the principles of animal welfare in scientific experiments.
 The mucus specimens were extracted from the snails by removing the skin from the shell with a sterile sharp-end metal rod into a beaker and the mucus secretions aseptically squeezed out from the soft body.
 The extracted mucus secretion considered 100% concentration were stored in the refrigerator at 4°C for bacteriological assay.

-2.2 Collection of samples from infected wound
+92 2.2 Collection of samples from infected wound